xiph/flac/man/metaflac.md

 	application data contents instead using
 	\--application-data-format=hexdump.

 **\--data-format=binary\|binary-headerless\|text**
-:	By default a human-readable text representation of the data is
+:	For use with --list.
+By default a human-readable text
-	displayed.
+	representation of the data is isplayed.
 You may specify --data-format=binary to dump the raw binary form of each metadata block.
 Specify --data-format=binary-headerless to omit output of metadata block headers, including the id of APPLICATION metadata blocks.

+**\--append**
+:	Insert a metadata block from a file.
+This must be a binary block as
+	exported with --list --data-format=binary.
+The insertion point is defined with --block-number=#.
+The new block will be added after the given block number.
+This prevents the illegal insertion of a block before the first STREAMINFO block.
+You may not --append another STREAMINFO block.
+It is possible to copy a metadata block from one file to another with this option.
+For example use `metaflac --list --data-format=binary --block-number=6 file.flac > block` to export the block, and then import it with `metaflac --append anotherfile.flac < block`

 **\--remove-all**
 :	Remove all metadata blocks (except the STREAMINFO block) from the